Disaster Ready Church

 Being part of meaningful conversations with others in your church community/region through a Disaster Ready Church (DRC) Workshop will allow you to be better prepared for future disaster situations.
 A team with an effective plan is far more resilient than individuals working alone.

-The DRC Program engages with Seventh-day Adventist church groups in preparing to courageously support their communities in times of disaster.
+The DRC Initiative engages with Seventh-day Adventist church groups in preparing to courageously support their communities in times of disaster.

 A DRC Workshop is a 2-day training workshop run by ADRA Australia’s Emergency Management Team.
 Two facilitators will visit a local church for a weekend and run a series of interactive training activities to engage participants in meaningful conversations and action planning.
 Attendees will gain access to useful tools and templates as well as broaden their awareness of the resources available to them in their local area.